DEVOCO STUDIO — JOURNALPLATE 002 / OF 008

 The brand book is not the website.
 It is a description of the website.

 The brand book is not the website.
 It is a description of the website.
 A description and a thing are different objects.
-The translation between them is not free — it is, in practice, where most identity systems break.
+The translation between them is not free — it is, in practice, where a system can come apart.

 Where do brands actually meet people now.